Social impact investing: a beginner’s guide

 Social impact investing vs. ESG

-- In comparison, Social impact investing helps a firm or organization rake up strong returns while making a measurable contribution in areas like renewable energy, education, microfinance, agriculture, and healthcare (more on these later).
-By doing that, it SII also drives economic development while contributing socially.
+In comparison, it helps a firm or organization rake up strong returns while making a measurable contribution in areas like renewable energy, education, microfinance, agriculture, and healthcare (more on these later).
+By doing that, SII also drives economic development while contributing socially.